Compartmental-reaction diffusion framework for microscale dynamics of extracellular serotonin in brain tissue: Introduction

-In the present article, the 2-D CRD system compartments represent the neighborhoods of diffusely coupled varicosities.
+In the present article, we consider a 2-D CRD system, where each compartment represents the neighborhood of a serotonergic varicosity and the coupling between compartments occurs through bulk diffusion in the extracellular space.
 In an important theoretical modification of this framework, serotonin is released into a subset of these compartments, in discrete temporal (smoothed) kicks with certain frequencies, and is absorbed by all compartments continuously in time.
 Hence, a mathematical limit is used to make the compartment boundaries fully permeable, so that the CRD system becomes a system of discrete diffusively coupled nonlinear ordinary differential equations for all varicosities with their neighborhoods.
 In this way, highly accurate approximations of the extracellular and local serotonin concentrations can be mathematically obtained for any placement of fibers and their varicosities by setting all parameters to biologically realistic values.
 Our goal is to provide a foundational description of this system, while developing an exhaustive toolset, through which, in the longer term, spatiotemporal serotonin pattern formation can be found when additional chemical species that locally react with serotonin are introduced.
-Our 2-D CRD system for the diffusively coupled active varicosities can be solved numerically, efficiently and fast.
+Our 2-D CRD system can be solved numerically and with low computational cost.